Know your Knife:

 So we need to ask ourselves: "How do i get maximum performance from my knife under a set of conditions?"

 A sharp knife can be defined as one that has a keen edge that can hold up in repeated usage while producing the desired results.

 It is recommended to steel your knife regularly.
 This is the most critical maintenance to perform.
 Turn you knife with the edge pointing up. if you see small glimmers of light on the edge, it has turned over a bit and lost its true sharpness.
 It will still cut, but not as well as it did.

 By Steeling your knife, you restore or realign the edge forcing the rolled spots back into line.
 We recommend using a ceramic or ultra fine diamond steel.
 The rods that come with most "sets" are coarse and can be extremely aggressive on your knife leaving small grooves along the knife edge.

 1. Use wooden or composite plastic cutting boards only.
-Glass, Ceramic, Marble and Steel.
-No!
+We strongly recommend AGAINST Glass, Ceramic, Marble and Steel chopping surfaces!

 2. Dont drop your knives in the sink.
 It can damage the tip and edge.